Myringotomy and Grommet Insertion

 Using a microscope to visualise the tympanic membrane, a radial incision (myringotomy) is made in the antero-inferior quadrant.
 Any fluid in the middle ear is suctioned out, and a grommet (ventilation tube) is inserted into the myringotomy.

 This is often performed under local anaesthesia in adults.

 Bleeding (spots) or other discharge

 Infection Patients should maintain water precautions when bathing/swimming whilst grommets are in place.
-An infection with a grommet in situ usually presents with yellow discharge.
-It is best treated with drops, as systemic antibiotics will not kill the bacterial biofilm on the grommet itself.
+An infection with a grommet in situ usually presents with painless yellow mucoid discharge.
+It is best treated with ciprofloxacin drops, as systemic antibiotics will not kill the bacterial biofilm on the grommet itself.
 Repeated, hard-to-treat infection occasionally leads to grommet removal.

 Early/late extrusion Grommets are temporary, and typical grommets stay in place for 6-18 months before they are extruded.